PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 ```sh
 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git

 cd nfts

 npm install
 ```
+### Run createCollectionAndMintToken and lockUnlockToken scripts

-Then, on a new terminal, go to the repository's `nft` folder and run this to deploy NFT contract and mint token:
+Then, on a new terminal, go to the repository's `nfts/backend` folder and run this to deploy NFT contract and mint token:

 ```sh